centreon/centreon-archived/doc/en/installation/from_packages.rst

 Centreon is great in itself, highly versatile  and can be configured to fit the very specifics of your monitored infrastructure.
-However you might find useful to use Centreon Plugin Pack Manager to get you started in minutes.
-Centreon Plugin Packs are bundled configuration templates that highly reduce the time needed to properly monitor the most common services of your network.
+However you might find useful to use Centreon IMP to get you started in minutes.
+Centreon IMP provides you Plugin Packs which are bundled configuration templates that highly reduce the time needed to properly monitor the most common services of your network.

+Centreon IMP needs the technical components Centreon License Manager and Centreon Plugin Pack Manager to work.

 Install packages
 ----------------